lucduempelmann/thorlabs_lcc2415/README.md

 **Installation**

-The package is based on the .dll's provided by Thorlabs (uart_library_ftdi32.dll and uart_library_ftdi64.dll).
-So it only works on Windows.
+The package is based on the .dll's provided by Thorlabs (uart_library_ftdi32.dll and uart_library_ftdi64.dll), so it only works on Windows.
 So far no alternative known for Linux or Mac.
 It should be possible to replace the .dll's with newer ones provided by Thorlabs.
 Installation of the Thorlabs software package (see reference) should not be required.